a-hussein/cubeAI/notes/next_steps.md

         - see if it adds to move count
     ~~- allow Rp --> R'~~
     ~~- allow a flag for hthe hard-coded moves to be added to setup vs not~~
-    - create tests of cli scripts rpelicating output in url string
+    - create tests of cli scripts replicating output in url string
+    - clone twizzle and run locally

 - after restructuring files, align solvers work well and review codebase